sjp38/linux/Documentation/admin-guide/mm/damon/mechanisms.rst

 Handling Virtual Memory Mappings
 ================================

-This is for monitoring of virtual memory address space only.
-It is the only one address space that supported by DAMON as of now, but other address spaces will be supported in the future.
+Note that this is used by the DAMON's reference implementation of the virtual memory address specific low level primitive only.

 Only small parts in the super-huge virtual address space of the processes are mapped to physical memory and accessed.
 Thus, tracking the unmapped address